kuaizhiyan/PMTrack/readme.md

-# PM-Track: A Positional-Aware Multi-Scale Tracker for Multi-Object Tracking
+# Positional-Aware Multi-Scale Tracking with Fine-Grained Appearance Modeling for Multi-Object Tracking

 Here is the repository for PMTrack, and the project is built based on [MMDet](https://github.com/open-mmlab/mmdetection).